citiususc/SparkBWA/README.md

 	spark.executor.extraJavaOptions		-Djava.library.path=./bwa.zip
 	spark.yarn.executor.memoryOverhead	8704

 In this way, Spark executors are able to find the BWA library (first line).
 The second line sets the amount of off-heap memory (in megabytes) to be allocated per YARN container.
-This memory will be available to execute BWA outside the Java heap.

 ## Running SparkBWA ##
 **SparkBWA** requires a working Hadoop cluster.
-Users should take into account that at least 10 GB of free memory per map are required (each map loads into memory the bwa index - refrence genome).
+Users should take into account that at least 10 GB of memory per map are required (each map loads into memory the bwa index - refrence genome).
 Note that **SparkBWA** uses disk space in the */tmp* directory.

 Here it is an example of how to execute **SparkBWA** using the BWA-MEM algorithm with paired-end reads.
 The example assumes that our index is stored in all the cluster nodes at */Data/HumanBase/* .
 The index can be obtained from BWA using "bwa index".